Fort Lee Property Division Lawyer

 - The balance of child custody between the two parties, if applicable

 Depending on the circumstances, a Fort Lee property division attorney may be able to emphasize certain criteria over others in the interest of pursuing a preferred outcome in court.

-What Property is Subject to Division during a Local Divorce?
+What Property is Subject to Division During a Divorce?

 Not everything owed by two spouses is subject to division by a court in the event of divorce.
 Only marital property, which includes assets held jointly by both parties or acquired by either party during their marriage, is subject to division.